iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.adph.exposurenotifications___1.10.0/report.md

 <p align="center">
 <img src="2_star_reviews_wordcloud.png" alt="gov.adph.exposurenotifications 2 reviews"/>
 </p>

+> Plays a notification tone when checking for exposures, even when it doesn't find any, making you look at your phone for no reason.<br> :date: __2021-05-15 00:22:25__

 > It keep restarting.
 I love the outlook and long term visionary goals.
 Its a great asset if no problems<br> :date: __2021-04-07 02:57:31__